 Maranatha Baptist Academy begins each school year with several days of activity for all students.
 The program is designed to allow faculty and students to get acquainted in a warm spiritual atmosphere.
 During these days, activities are designed to address the spiritual, social, emotional and physical aspects of a student’s life.

-Student eligibility for extracurricular activities is based on grade average and deportment.
+Student eligibility for extracurricular activities is based on both grades and deportment.
 The following guidelines will be followed:

 - A failing grade in a class on the semester report card will result in three weeks ineligibility for the next semester.
 If a student earns two failing grades on a semester report card, one of the courses must be made up before the student can participate.

-- Eligibility is determined after the first three weeks of school and weekly thereafter.
+- Eligibility is determined after the first six weeks of school and weekly thereafter.

-- To participate in an athletic game or practice or extracurricular activity, including fine arts, a student must be in school a minimum of four hours the day of competition.
+- To participate in an athletic game or practice or extracurricular activity, including fine arts, a student must be physically in school a minimum of four class hours on the day of competition.

-- A student’s failure to remain eligible will disqualify him or her from participating in athletic competitions, being part of a special group and from performing during the school play.
-Students will be allowed to participate in athletic practice sessions and rehearsals for the school play.
+- A student’s failure to remain eligible will disqualify him or her from participating in or traveling to athletic competitions, being part of a special group and from performing during the school play.
+Students may be permitted to participate in athletic practice sessions and/or rehearsals for the school play at the discretion of the school administration.

 Fire drills will be regularly conducted for the safety of our students.
 Evacuation routes for the Main Building have been posted in all of the classrooms to enhance safety.